 Participation.
-We will not take attendance, but I strongly recommend that you come to class and tutorials every week.
+While attendance is not mandatory, I strongly recommend that you come to class and tutorials every week.
 Statistics is not a subject that can be successfully studied for a day or two before a test.
 The material from each week builds on the material from previous weeks.
 Keeping up with the readings, coming to class/tutorials regularly is crucial and will help you to stay on track.